Skip to main content

 A Mitrofanoff surgery is a procedure in which a surgeon cuts a piece of tubular tissue and creates a conduit from a stoma to the bladder.
 An individual with a Mitrofanoff empties the bladder by passing an intermittent catheter through the stoma into the bladder.

 For some, a Mitrofanoff has advantages over a suprapubic because there is no indwelling Foley tube or no collection bag.
-Also, the stoma is visible and accessible, making it easier than trying to insert a catheter into the urethra.
+Also, the stoma is visible and accessible, making it easier than inserting a catheter into the urethra.

 This enables a person with limited hand dexterity who can’t catheterize through the urethra to manage the bladder independently.
 Another advantage is because the stoma is so easy to see and reach, cathing can be accomplished from a chair or wheelchair.